Our knowledge of orthopaedics. Your best health.

 Rehabilitation plays an important role in getting you back to your daily activities.
 An exercise program will help you regain elbow and forearm motion and strength.
 Your surgeon will develop a rehabilitation plan based on the surgical procedures you required.

-Return to driving, basic activities of daily living, and return to work will depend on the type of surgery you required and should be discussed with your doctor prior to surgery.
+Return to driving, basic activities of daily living, and return to work will also depend on the type of surgery you had and should be discussed with your doctor.

 Complications

-Most patients do not experience complications from elbow arthroscopy.
+Most patients do not experience significant complications from elbow arthroscopy.
 As with any surgery, however, there are some risks.
 These are usually minor and treatable and not likely to affect your final outcome.
-However, most studies do report a slightly higher risk of infection and nerve irritation/injury following elbow arthroscopy as compared to arthroscopy of the shoulder and knee joints.
-Potential problems with elbow arthroscopy include infection, excessive bleeding, blood clots, and damage to blood vessels or nerves.

 Your doctor will discuss the potential risks and benefits of elbow arthroscopy with you prior to surgery.
-These risks are somewhat dependent on the type of surgery to be performed with the arthroscope.
+These risks depend somewhat on the specific type of surgery you will be having.

 Long-Term Outcomes